lquerel/oltp-arrow/README.md

 Consequently, to improve your results it is recommended to:
 * Group spans in batch (> 1000 entries)
-* When possible, group spans sharing the same attributes to minimize
+* When possible, group spans sharing the same attributes to minimize (reduce column sparsity, and could increase data redundancy)

 The option -s generates a set of json files containing statistics information on the processed batches.
 These files can be helpful to optimize the definition of your batch.